Lab Members

 Research Interests: Sandra’s research interests are focused on better understanding the mechanisms that underlie, and transdiagnostic beliefs associated with, the symptom of mental contamination in Obsessive-Compulsive Disorder and Post-Traumatic Stress Disorder.

 Academic History: Sandra completed her BA with Honours in Psychology at Queen's University in 2015.
 After finishing her degree, she worked as a Research Intern in the Experimental Psychopathology department at the University of Groningen (Netherlands), and as a Research Coordinator in the Department of Psychiatry at University Health Network in Toronto, assisting with various anxiety-related research projects.
 Sandra began her Master's degree in the Clinical Psychology program under the supervision of Professor Radomsky in September of 2018.
+She is currently completing her predoctoral residency at the Operational Stress Injury Clinic at The Royal in Ottawa.

 M.A Thesis Title: “She was asking for it”: An experimental investigation of perceived responsibility, mental contamination, and workplace harassment